Ultimate Guide to Stitched Earrings: Techniques, Inspiration & Finishing Tips

 Color Blocking Alternate bead colors in strands Top: color A, bottom: color C

-Video Insights: Expert tutorials emphasize the importance of symmetry and tension.
-Use a bead mat to keep your workspace organized and test the flexibility of your fringe before finishing.
+Video insights emphasize symmetry and tension.
+Use a bead mat, and test fringe flexibility before finishing.

 2.3 Fabric Earrings: Yo-Yos, Buttons & Origami